 Senior Packy Cain was one of 10 Notre Dame students who studied abroad in Innsbruck, Austria during the 2005-2006 academic year.
-He said he lived in a dormitory but also had an Austrian "guest family" - a family that volunteered to have a relationship with Cain during his time in the family's home country.
-"If I were to "The big surprise look back at the whole year, I this year was that think the most students are memorable things for me would be the little things - visiting my guest family Sunday lunch, noticing myself adapting to the culture and becoming more a part of the international community," Cain said.

-every for Douthwaite said she is excited that Notre Dame students seek to engage with the international community.
+He said he lived in a dormitory but also had an Austrian guest family" - a family that volunteered to have a relationship with Cain during his time in the family's home country.
+"If I were to "The big surprise look back at the whole year, I this year was that think the most students are memorable applying to the things for me would be the litmore challenging tle things - visiting my guest family every Julia Douthwaite Sunday for locations." lunch, noticing myself adapting assistant provost International Studies to the culture and becoming more a part of the international community," Cain said.
+Douthwaite said she is excited that Notre Dame students seek to engage with the international community.
 She is especially excited that a growing number of students choose to study in less traditional locations.